©2021 William A. Lasher

 “A shrewdness of apes.”
 Krause carried a small pair of binoculars, and he used them to examine the docile primates seated on the lower branches of wide crowned deciduous trees.
 They had noticed us too but appeared unafraid.

 We lost sight of the ocean as we descended the far side of the outcropping, and the jungle canopy overhead grew denser.
 No longer following the stream bed, the hard packed dirt trail narrowed.
 The heavy undergrowth brushed against our shoulders here and there as Kurniawan continued to lead the way.

 An hour and a half into the trek, we came upon the deserted Dayak village.
 The jungle was in the process of consuming the abandoned dwellings.
 The leafy undergrowth was taller than our heads.
 Some of the buildings had collapsed and were partially buried beneath tangles of vines.
 I was quick to notice that the ever-present odor of organic decay seemed stronger and more malignant in the proximity of the crumbling dwellings.

 We came upon a larger dwelling that was still standing.
 The entry door was closed.
 Krause attempted to open it, and when he was unable to, he put his shoulder into it, and the rotted wood broke away easily.

 “Metal hinges,” he said examining the doorway.
 “A deluxe building for a primitive jungle village.
 Must have belonged to someone important.”
 He lifted his chin towards Kurniawan.

 “Dayak witch doctor.
 Most important man in the village.”

 Krause stepped inside the doorway, “Good god, look at the skulls!”

-The rest of us crowded around the doorway, and in peering over Molly’s shoulder, I saw them too.
+The rest of us crowded around the doorway, and when I peered over Molly’s shoulder, I saw them too.
 A long row of human skulls hanging from the ridge pole on the ceiling.
 The interior was dimly lit by sunlight filtering through the uncovered windows, and a massive network of spider webs cast eerie shadows on the hanging skulls.
-I could hear the sound of scurrying rodents through the omnipresent din of birds and monkeys in the high canopy above us.
+I could hear scurrying rodents through the omnipresent din of birds and monkeys in the high canopy above us.

 “Headhunters,” said Kurniawan finally breaking our awed silence.
 “Some of the skulls may have belonged to Morpurgos.”